safiyc/craftsy/README.md

-# Craftsy
+# Value Crafts

-#### Technologies used: Ruby, Ruby on Rails Framework, Postgres Database, Bootstrap, HTML, CSS
+### Technologies: Ruby, Ruby on Rails, PostgreSQL, Bootstrap, HTML, CSS

-##### By Safiy Cham
+### By Safiy Cham

 ## Description

-This program lets user add/update/delete products and add/update/delete reviews for products
+This program lets the provided admin user add/update/delete products and delete reviews for products.
+Basic users can place products in the cart.
+Products can be reviewed and rated by basic users.
+Users can sign up or login.

 ## Setup

+* set up rails environment on your computer

 * terminal, run: git clone https://github.com/safiyc/craftsy